Revature-Training-1302/notes/week2/project_structure.md

 - We use the entities at almost all, if not every layer
 - In Java, we will use Encapsulation with our entities

+### Exceptions
+- Exceptions can store your custom Exception classes
+- ex: RegisterException class that you can throw when something goes wrong with registering a user
+    - username already exists

 ### Some Patterns we see often
 - For each entity, we usually see a different controller, service, and data interface/class
-    - So for a project with two entities, we would see 2 controllers, 2 services, 1-2 data interfaces, and 2 data classes that implement the interface
+    - So for a project with two entities, we would see 2 controllers, 2 services, 1-2 data interfaces, and 2 data classes that implement the interface(s)
 - CRUD Operations - We will bring up this term a lot.
 It is a common theme in full-stack applications
     - Create
     - Read